T. Natarajan: Career

 On 30 December 2020, Natarajan was added to India's Test squad ahead of the third match against Australia.
 He made his Test debut against Australia on 15 January 2021, dismissing Matthew Wade for his first international Test wicket.

 In March 2021, Natarajan was part of the limited-overs squads of England's tour of India.
 He made his first appearance in the high-scoring fifth T20I at Ahmedabad, taking 1/39 as India won the match to clinch the series 3–2.
 Natarajan appeared in another series-decider, the third ODI against England at Pune, where he replaced the spinner Kuldeep Yadav in what was described as a "tactical move" by captain Virat Kohli.
 With England needing 14 runs off the last over, Natarajan conceded just 6 runs to help India win the series.

 Natarajan played two matches at the 2021 Indian Premier League before being ruled out of the first leg of the tournament with a knee injury.
 He regained fitness ahead of the second leg of the tournament, before being sidelined due to COVID-19 on the day before Sunrisers Hyderabad's first match.

 In February 2022, he was bought by the Sunrisers Hyderabad in the auction for the 2022 Indian Premier League tournament for ₹4 crore.
 He finished as the second highest wicket-taker for his team with 18 wickets from 11 matches.

-In November 2024, Delhi Capitals brought him for ₹10.75 crore in auction for 2025 Indian Premier League.
+In November 2024, Delhi Capitals bought him for ₹10.75 crore in auction for 2025 Indian Premier League.